Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography: Experiments and Analysis

 \subsection{Ablation Studies}

-We conducted several ablation studies to verify the effectiveness of each component in the proposed framework, namely MPD-Net, MIR-Net, multi-frame input, external noise prior, and decoupled input (\emph{i.e.,} separated $P_{n*}^{t}$ and $R_{*}^{t}$).
-Ablation studies were performed on the Siemens test dataset; we reported the measured mean square error (MSE) and structural similarity (SSIM) \cite{wang2004image} in Table \ref{table-abla}.
+We conducted experiments to show how the image quality is progressively improved by each component in the proposed framework, namely MPD-Net, MIR-Net, multi-frame input, external noise prior, and decoupled input (i.e., separated $P_{n*}^{t}$ and $R_{*}^{t}$).
+Ablation studies were performed on the Siemens test dataset; we report the measured mean square error (MSE) and structural similarity (SSIM) \cite{wang2004image} in Table \ref{table-abla}.

-It can be seen that both MPD-Net and MIR-Net played essential roles in enhancing the reconstruction quality of LDCT.
-For MPD-Net, introducing external noise prior led to quality improvement while placing the model before the rebinning operation resulted in suboptimal performance, where we observed artifacts as shown in Fig. \ref{fig-rebin}.
-Similarly, it is noticed that the summation (\emph{i.e.,} $P_{n*}^{t} + R_{*}^{t}$) in \eqref{eq8} affected the reconstruction, mainly due to over-smoothing.
-Also, volumetric input brought extra improvement to the final image quality.
-These results were well aligned with our analysis above.
+It can be seen that both MPD-Net and MIR-Net play essential roles in enhancing the reconstruction quality of LDCT.
+For MPD-Net, introducing external noise prior leads to quality improvement, whereas placing the model before the rebinning operation results in sub-optimal performance, where we observe artifacts as shown in Fig. \ref{fig-rebin}.
+Similarly, it is noticed that the summation (i.e., $P_{n*}^{t} + R_{*}^{t}$) in \eqref{eq8} affects the reconstruction, mainly due to over-smoothing, whereas volumetric input brings extra improvement to the final image quality.

+We also tested the performance of MIR-Net as a standalone image-domain denoiser.
+Although the results regarding MSE (215.62) and SSIM (0.9807) seem promising, further inspection of the noise power spectrum (NPS), shown in Fig. \ref{fig-nps-abla}, indicates an obvious over-smoothing problem evidenced by the shifted peak with a higher level of noise power in low frequencies.
+In short, all these results align well with our analysis above.